-Still, as someone who will eat pretty much everything and anything, I was eager to give the local cuisine a chance to prove the rumors wrong.
+Still, as someone who will eat pretty much everything and anything, this only intrigued me further.
+How could a whole country have nothing to offer food-wise?
+I was eager to give the local Colombian cuisine a chance to prove the rumors wrong.

 Traditional Colombian Empanadas

 Unless you’re living under a rock somewhere out in Guam, then you probably already know something about Empanadas.

 These tasty stuffed pastries are a pretty significant part of Latin culture as a whole and they can be found in countries all over the world.
 If you somehow didn’t already know, Empanadas are usually semi-circular shaped turnover pies that are eaten as snacks, as quick meals and at special events such as holidays, festivals and celebrations.

 Each Latin American country (and sometimes even specific regions within a country) has its own distinct variation of empanadas, whether baked or fried, sweet or savory, meat or vegetarian- the combinations are literally never-ending.

 In the case of the traditional Colombian version of an empanada, it’s a pretty classic savory concoction that usually contains potato, beef, onion, and cilantro.
 They are pan-fried, have a cornmeal dough shell, and are often served with a hot “ají pepper sauce” on the side.